2.1 — Introduction to functions

 Consider a case that might occur in real life: you’re reading a book, when you remember you need to make a phone call.
 You put a bookmark in your book, make the phone call, and when you are done with the phone call, you return to the place you bookmarked and continue your book precisely where you left off.

-C++ programs can work the same way.
+C++ programs can work the same way (and borrow some of the same nomenclature).
 A program will be executing statements sequentially inside one function when it encounters a function call.
-A function call is an expression that tells the CPU to interrupt the current function and execute another function.
-The CPU “puts a bookmark” at the current point of execution, and then calls (executes) the function named in the function call.
-When the called function ends, the CPU returns back to the point it bookmarked, and resumes execution.
+A function call tells the CPU to interrupt the current function and execute another function.
+The CPU essentially “puts a bookmark” at the current point of execution, executes the function named in the function call, and then returns to the point it bookmarked and resumes execution.

-The function initiating the function call is the caller, and the function being called is the callee or called function.
+The function initiating the function call is the caller, and the function being called (executed) is the callee.
+A function call is also sometimes called an invocation, with the caller invoking the callee.

 An example of a user-defined function